Noel Rodrigo’s Leopard Safaris - Yala National Park

 The camp at Yala is semi-permanent and so offers a few more comforts compared to the fully mobile camps at Wilpattu.

 In Yala, the tents feature blade-less fans, proper flushing toilets and the option of hot water for the showers.
-There is also a new Luxury Tent, which has a four-poster bed, furniture crafted from reclaimed wood, indoor bathroom and air-conditioning.
+The three luxury tents, have four-poster beds, furniture crafted from reclaimed wood, indoor bathroom and air-conditioning.

 In Wilpathu and the Knuckles, there are no fans in the tents and there are camping loos and manually filled bucket showers, so guests should expect a much more basic experience.